-Currently, 17 states have provisions allowing in-state tution rates for undocumented students.
+Currently, at least 17 states have provisions allowing in-state tution rates for undocumented students.
 Fourteen states provide these provisions through state legislation—California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Mexico, New Jersey, New York, Oregon, Texas, Utah, and Washington.
 Two states—Oklahoma and Rhode Island— allow in-state tuition rates to undocumented students through Board of Regents decisions.

 Prohibit In-State Tuition for Undocumented Students

 Three states--Arizona, Georgia, and Indiana--bar undocumented students from receiving in-state tuition rates.
 In 2006, Arizona citizens passed Proposition 300, which prohibits undocumented students from qualifying for in-state tuition rates and any type of state financial aid.
 In 2008, the state legislatures in Colorado and Georgia passed bills that ban undocumented students from receiving in-state tuition rates.
 In 2013, Colorado repealed the ban and passed legislation allowing for in-state tuition rates for undocumented students.
 Also in 2008, South Carolina, in legislation titled the "Illegal Immigration Reform Act", prohibited undocumented students from enrolling in its state colleges or universities.
 In 2011, Indiana enacted HB 1402 requiring that students be lawfully present to receive in-state tuition benefits.
 Alabama joined South Carolina when a law was enacted in June 2011 preventing undocumented students from enrolling in public postsecondary institutions.